micheletizzoni/Complexity-in-social-systems/3-epidemic-spreading/README.md

 # Dynamical processes on networks

-Notebooks of the lectures of June 14 2017.
+Notebooks of the lectures of May 25, 2018.

 Lecture topics:
   - the SIR model